facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 # The concrete example, break the immutable object

-Let's see some example where the `final` could be the right choice.
+Let's see some examples where `final` could be the right choice.
-Through `final` we create a immutable object with minimal effort.
+Through `final` we create an immutable object with minimal effort.
 This is only a **POC** to show how `final` works.
 There are many ways to resolve this problem.

 Let's go and see some code.